Deploy using Helm

 Using Helm with a JWT token

-If you don’t need a private registry, you can use a JWT token as a Docker configuration secret with Helm charts.
+You can use your NGINX JWT as a Docker configuration secret with Helm charts.

 Create a Docker registry secret on the cluster, using the JWT token as the username and none